-Things are tough for farmers these days.
-Historically, farmers have been reluctant to change their ways and it’s easy to see why when you consider the risk involved with implementing or experiencing change on a farm.
+Things are tough for farmers, ranchers, agrochemical companies, and farm equipment manufacturers these days.
+Historically, the agriculture industry has been reluctant to change its ways and it’s easy to see why when you consider the risk involved with implementing or experiencing substantial change.

 Think of it this way — if you make a misstep in a presentation or quote the wrong price, it may cost you what may have been a lucrative deal.
 The odds are good that you’ll have other chances soon to recover from that blunder as you tap your pipeline of prospects and arrange future sales meetings.

 But for farmers and professionals that serve the agriculture industry, the risks are, most certainly, much greater.

 Huge corporate farms are making competition among farmers more intense, so there’s no guarantee that clients will return to a previous supplier after they’ve found another provider, especially if that provider can charge lower prices because of the volume of goods its farmland produces.

 While farmers have to deal with the consequences of the changes they implement themselves — good or bad — they have to handle the consequences of changes from the outside world as well.
 Changing weather conditions are a constant threat.
 New weather patterns can yield profitable results or they can cause an entire crop to fail if they produce disastrous results.

 Farmers must also pay close attention to changes in the nation’s political climate.
 Will a new administration bring a positive change in government subsidies or cutbacks?
 Like the rest of the population, farmers simply have to wait and see what will happen before they can figure out how they’ll need to adjust.